 • Breath-movement synchronization

-• Arrangement of asanas in specific sequences (vinyasas)
+• Arrangement of asanas into specific sequences (vinyasas)

-• Pranayama (breath control) exercises following asana practice to prepare the mind for meditation
+• Inclusion of pranayama (breath control) exercises and meditation following asana practice

 For more information on Vinyasa Krama, visit my teacher's site.
 You can learn more about yoga here.